containers/podman/docs/podman.1.md

 log messages above specified level: debug, info, warn, error (default), fatal or panic

+**--namespace**

+set namespace libpod namespace.
+Namespaces are used to separate groups of containers and pods in libpod's state.
+When namespace is set, created containers and pods will join the given namespace, and only containers and pods in the given namespace will be visible to Podman.

 **--root**=**value**

 Path to the root directory in which data, including images, is stored